 Every six weeks there is a sawbones lab, run by Dr. Carol Copeland, for the entire orthopaedic resident group, spanning all the typical topics covered in the AO basic course.

 An extensive and well-funded orthopaedic basic science laboratory is housed on the same floor as the trauma division.
 Biomechanical studies can be designed and executed with the aid of a faculty biomechanical engineer (Gregory Lewis, PhD).
 The fellow is expected to either initiate, or become involved with, a clinical or basic science research project and produce a paper of publishable quality upon completion.
 Protected time for the fellow to pursue this research is provided.

 The Division of Orthopaedic Trauma employs two full-time research coordinators to facilitate the initiation and execution of clinical studies via IRB preparation and database management.
-Department funding for project initiation is available through the Orthopaedic Initiation Grant, or OIG.
+Department funding for project initiation is available through the Orthopaedic Initiation Grant.
 Current projects include the genomics of atypical bisphosphonate fractures, the modulation of trauma related disuse osteopenia, the biomechanics of locking screw constructs and cognitive simulation in fracture repair.

-Penn State Health is a core center for the METRC studies (Major Extremity Trauma Research Consortium), which is a Department of Defense-funded multicenter research effort coordinated through the Johns Hopkins School of Public Health.
-We are currently enrolling patients in: FIXIT, TAOS, PovIV, VANCO and PAIN.
+Penn State Health is a core center for METRC studies (Major Extremity Trauma Research Consortium), a Department of Defense-funded multicenter research effort coordinated through the Johns Hopkins School of Public Health.
+The organization is currently enrolling patients in the FIXIT, TAOS, PovIV, VANCO and PAIN trials.

 Fellow case volume (averaged last five years):

 - Acetabulum: 35 to 45